Fernando Paillet: Career

 Paillet was also a painter, violinist and directed the chorus of the Singing Society.
-He wrote four songs that include a tango and a vals, and a theatre play.
+He wrote four songs that included a tango, a waltz, and a theatre play.

-In 1948 the municipality of Esperanza committed Paillet the creation of a historic and art museum.
-He started to job with his nephew Rogelio Imhoff, producing a considerable amount of images.
-Nevertheless, the project was never carried out, which caused a strong depression on Paillet.
-As a result, he destroyed the 80% of the photographs taken.
-Only about 200 were preserved from destruction.
+In 1948 Esperanza contracted with Paillet for a historic and art museum.
+He started with his nephew Rogelio Imhoff, producing many images.
+The project was never carried out, which triggered depression in Paillet.
+As a result, he destroyed 80% of the photographs.
+Only about 200 were preserved.

-Due to a progressive deafness, Paillet spent his last years with small activities.
+Due to progressive deafness, Paillet spent his last years with small activities.
 He died in 1967.